Stupid Jeebot Questions: How Does Life Have Meaning If There Is No God?

-Jimmy genius thinks he has this shit in the bag, because he continues with his drivel by asking where an atheist could possibly get objective meaning from.
+Jimmy genius thinks he has this shit in the bag because he continues with his drivel by asking where an atheist could possibly get objective meaning from.
 Then, to prove his point, he brings up evolution and how evolution could not be the source of objective meaning.
 He quotes famous atheists as saying the universe is inherently purposeless to really nail that shit home like christ to a cross.

 Of course they have objective meaning – they are long dead and we are still talking about them today.
 How much more objective does shit get?
-How much more meaningful can a life be?
+How much more meaningful can life be?
 These people, and many more, have changed the landscape of human thought and culture.
 They’ve altered educational curriculums and added to our understanding of ourselves.
 They’ve instilled deep feelings of passion and creativity in generation after generation.
 They’ve saved lives and they continue to do all of these things, and as long as our current written record exists, they will continue to do so.

 On top of this, to an atheist, there may not even be a reason to find an objective meaning for our lives.
-Why do we need some outside force to validate us?
-But should we desire that, an atheist can certainly find objective meaning on a vast scale like the men mentioned above, by making incredible contributions to the human collective knowledge and culture.
+Why do we need an outside force to validate us?
+But should we desire that an atheist can certainly find objective meaning on a vast scale like the men mentioned above, by making incredible contributions to the human collective knowledge and culture.
 We can also find meaning on a much smaller scale, leaving behind a family, or colleagues and friends who will carry on our work, our love, our teachings.

 So now, Jimmy Jeebot tries desperately to tackle subjective meaning.
-An atheist usually believes that subjective meaning chosen by oneself, for oneself, he insists.
+An atheist usually believes that subjective meaning is chosen by oneself, for oneself, he insists.